 Home late on Saturday night I settled in on the couch, browsed through my movie directory, then found the perfect late, home from being out movie: Breaking Away.

-In this case it’s a particularly well done piece of film making.
+This time, it’s a particularly well-done piece of film making.
 Peter Yates was the director.
 He was the director of one of my favourite ever movies, Bullitt, but other accomplished works like The Friends of Eddie Coyle and Eyewitness.
 He has a sure hand, but the movie belongs to the writer, Steve Tesich.

 It seems likely to me that Steve Tesich wrote from rich experience.
 Though they have different stories, the themes of Breaking Away and Summer Crossing are not dissimilar.

 I half expected on Saturday to grow bored halfway through, as if I might have outgrown the movie.
 Sadly, it happens.
-Old favourites, books as well as movies, seem often pale imitations of what I knew and experienced of them when they made their formative impression.
-I think that’s a great example of how your impression of things is informed by your circumstances.
-Things that resonated me back then because I could relate, could feel, lose their lustre over time when I have moved on to a different plane of existence.
+Old favourites, books as well as movies, often seem pale imitations of what I knew and experienced of them when they made their formative impression.
+I think that’s a great example of how your circumstances inform your impression of things.
+Things that resonated me back then because I could relate could feel, lose their lustre over time when I have moved on to a different plane of existence.

 Fortunately, I watched to the end on Saturday, lured on by memory and genuine entertainment.
 This is a quality movie that everyone should watch.
 A classic, dare I say.